Datafree Terms and Conditions of Use

 - any claim by an End User; or

-- any claim for breach of intellectual property or other rights in relation to the Client Systems, Client Services and/or Client Data, in each case, except the extent that such claim, liability, loss, damage, cost or expense is caused by a Datafree Indemnified Party.
+- any claim for breach of intellectual property or other rights in relation to the Customer Systems, Customer Services and/or Customer Data, in each case, except the extent that such claim, liability, loss, damage, cost or expense is caused by a Datafree Indemnified Party.

 - You indemnify and hold harmless, Datafree and its related bodies corporate, and each of their respective, employees, officers, directors, agents, contractors, advisers and representatives (each, a “Datafree Indemnified Party”) from and against all claims, liabilities, losses, damages, costs and expenses incurred by any of them in connection with: